Ethnic, Culture & Gender Studies

 What Ethnic, Culture & Gender Studies Majors Need to Know

-People with careers related to area, ethnic, culture, and gender studies were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to area, ethnic, culture, and gender studies and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Area, Ethnic, Culture, & Gender Studies Majors